 Your loan account is linked or connected to a regular account where your salary is credited.
 While the money is sitting in your savings account, it will then offset against your loan and there is absolutely no interest charged on that amount.

-There are other available mortgages you can consider, better do your homework first before deciding which amongst them to consider.
+There are other available mortgages you can consider, better do your homework first before deciding which is best for your needs.